Photo of Thomas Sears

 Mitchell Hall, Room 245

-Thomas Sears is a PhD candidate in the Department of Electrical and Computer Engineering at Queen’s University, in Kingston, Canada under the supervision of Prof. Joshua Marshall.
+Thomas Sears was born in Toronto (Ontario, Canada) and raised in Kent (England), Jersey (Channel Islands), and Barbados (Caribbean).
+He is a PhD candidate in the Department of Electrical and Computer Engineering at Queen’s University, in Kingston, Canada under the supervision of Prof. Joshua Marshall.
 He is passionate about the exploration of space and connecting people with all things science and technology.
 Thomas joined the Offroad Robotics research group in September 2019.
 His research focuses on spatiotemporal environmental modelling during robotic exploration.
 With the ability to make predictions about the external environment, autonomous vehicles will be able to anticipate, reject, and exploit exogenous disturbances.
 Thomas is a Vanier Scholar and member of the Ingenuity Labs Research Institute.

-Thomas previously studied Aerospace Engineering at the University of Toronto Institute for Aerospace Studies (M.A.Sc.) and Carleton University (B.Eng.).
+Thomas previously studied Aerospace Engineering at the University of Toronto Institute for Aerospace Studies (M.A.Sc.) in Toronto, Ontario, Canada and Carleton University (B.Eng.) in Ottawa, Ontario, Canada.
 As a member of the Space Flight Laboratory, his research on materials and mechanisms for spacecraft de-orbiting technology was critical to the demonstrated success of the CanX-7 nanosatellite mission.
-Prior to joining the Offroad Robotics group, Thomas was a Design, Assembly, and Test Engineer at Sinclair Interplanetary (now Rocket Lab) in Toronto, Ontario.
-In this role, he developed, built, and tested spacecraft attitude determination and control hardware.
-Thomas has built over 100 devices that are already in or destined for space.
+Prior to joining the Offroad Robotics group, Thomas was an attitude determination and control systems Engineer at Sinclair Interplanetary (now Rocket Lab) in Toronto, Ontario, Canada.
+In this role, he developed, built, and tested spacecraft hardware, and built and delivered over 100 devices that have gone from low Earth orbit to the Moon.

 In addition to his research, Thomas works as a consultant in the Canadian space sector, mentors students looking to get involved in the aerospace sector, and supports the Queen’s Space Engineering Team CubeSat project.
 Thomas is a licensed Professional Engineer in the province of Ontario.